Efficient End-to-end Language Model Fine-tuning on Graphs: Methodology

-The above analysis implies that a significant amount of computation on LLM encoding is redundant.
-This redundancy becomes particularly considerable when we employ smaller batch sizes, as typically used in LLMs, as well as when we introduce more aggregation layers to capture long-distance information in GNNs.
-According to our statistical analysis on ogbn-arxiv dataset, during each epoch in the training of a 2-layer GCN with GraphSAGE sampling, the node feature of each node is encoded as a target node only once but as a neighbor node 19 times on average when the batch size is 1024 (25 times when the batch size is 64).
-For a 5-layer GCN that requires sampling from 5-hop neighbors, the node feature of each node is encoded 96 times as a neighbor node on average.
-This statistical analysis clearly verifies the LLM encoding redundancy in mini-batch GNNs.
+The above analysis implies that a significant amount of computation on LM encoding is redundant.
+This redundancy becomes particularly considerable when we employ smaller batch sizes, as typically used in LMs, as well as when we introduce more aggregation layers to capture long-distance information in GNNs.
+According to our statistical analysis on ogbn-arxiv dataset, during each epoch in the training of a 2-layer GNN with neighbor sampling, the node feature of each node is encoded as a target node only once but as a neighbor node 19 times on average when the batch size is 1024 (25 times when the batch size is 64).
+For a 5-layer GNN that requires sampling from 5-hop neighbors, the node feature of each node is encoded 96 times as a neighbor node on average.
+This statistical analysis verifies the LM encoding redundancy in mini-batch GNNs.

-\textbf{Propagation Redundancy.} Besides the LLM encoding redundancy, there also exists propagation redundancy in GNNs.
+\textbf{Propagation Redundancy in GNNs.} Besides the LM encoding redundancy, there also exists propagation redundancy in GNNs.
 As discovered by a recent work~\citep{xue2023lazygnn}, the node embedding in the GNN layers will not change notably over the training iterations but the node information is propagated multiple times repeatedly in each iteration to capture long-distance dependency on graphs.
 This propagation redundancy causes huge sampling, memory, and computation costs that increase significantly with the number of aggregation layers employed.
+Next, we will propose a \underline{L}\underline{a}nguag\underline{e} mo\underline{d}els f\underline{i}ne-tuning o\underline{n} \underline{G}raphs (LEADING) algorithm that tackles the encoding redundancy in Section~\ref{sec:decouple} and propagation redundancy in Section~\ref{sec:implicit}.